nobl9/terraform-provider-nobl9/docs/resources/direct_gcm.md

 # nobl9_direct_gcm (Resource)

 Google Cloud Monitoring (GCM) provides visibility into the performance, uptime, and overall health of cloud-powered applications.
 It collects metrics, events, and metadata from Google Cloud, hosted uptime probes, and application instrumentation.
-Nobl9 connects with GCM to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to GCM for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Google Cloud Monitoring Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/google-cloud-monitoring#google-cloud-monitoring-direct).